sriramhv86/Quartus/README.md

-# Contains all the project files related to Quartus projects
+# Contains all the project files related to Quartus-||